-- Outline a comprehensive plan to work with multi-disciplinary partners. - Propose programs that target geographical locations that demonstrate high levels of gang violence. - Demonstrate a commitment to regional, multi-jurisdictional strategies. - Provide a written commitment to match grant funds with a 25% contribution from public or private sources. - Identify a local unit of government to serve as the fiscal agent.
+- Outline a comprehensive plan to work with multi-disciplinary partners. - Propose programs that target geographical locations that demonstrate high levels of gang violence. - Demonstrate a commitment to regional, multi-jurisdictional strategies. - Provide a written commitment to match grant funds with a 25% match provided by either municipal or private contributions - Identify a local unit of government to serve as the fiscal agent.

-$^1$ For more information on the OJJDP Comprehensive Gang Model, see: www.nationalgangcenter.gov/Comprehensive-Gang-Model
+&lt;sup>1 For more information on the OJJDP Comprehensive Gang Model, see: www.nationalgangcenter.gov/Comprehensive-Gang-Model